sjs7007/Learn/Algos/medianOrderStatistics/medianOrderStatistics.md

 + Expected : Theta(n), worst case: Theta(n^2)

 ### 3.2 Worst Case Linear Time Order Statistics
++ Split input into floor(n/5) groups of 5 and 1 group of n%5 elements left.
+Find median of each group using insertion sort.
++ Find median of ceil(n/5) medians using deterministic select.
++ Use the median as pivot.
+Check slides/nb for analysis.
+Slides have floor analysis, textbook ceil.
+Textbook simpler.
 + Worst case running time : O(n).
 But the constant factor involved is large and hence this algorithm is practically not used.